scuzzydude/asimov/asimov.md

 https://www.geniusandvanity.org/foundation/stake/?stakingcode=AA5331EEE514E093

-1000 valid staking codes have been created.
+One thousand valid staking codes have been created.
 Staking codes are used to earn stakes through appreciation or commitment of some content value.

 Staking codes may be used multiple times, but they are time locked after each usage.
 Staking codes used by suspected bots or AI will be invalidated.